We need a cross-party commitment to a new national carers strategy

 Backed overwhelmingly by carers and caring bodies, a National Carers Strategy would be the next, important step forward from the Carer’s Action Plan, which I led as Care Minister back in 2018.
 It would demonstrate most that carers’ needs are being understood and responded to by all parties and at the highest level of Government.
 A National Carers Strategy would be one way to say to our 5.7 million UK carers “we value you and your voices are being heard.”

 Dame Caroline Dinenage is the Conservative MP for Gosport.
 She is former care minister and the current chair of the All-Party Parliamentary Group on Carers.
-Caroline also chairs the Culture, Media and Sport Committee.
+Caroline has also chaired the Culture, Media and Sport Committee.